zanminkian/tsconfig/README.md

 ## Best Practices

-Here are best practices if you use this package.
+Here are the best practices if you use this package.

 ### For single-project-repo